 Corum’s matchless Golden Bridge has won the Public Prize in the ‘Watch of the Year 2005’ contest.
-Universally renowned, Golden Bridge watch in its new interpretation exemplifies a fresh design fit for recent cutting edge technologies.
-Anyone would get fascinated by Corum’s new Golden Bridge collection: baguette-shaped 18 carat gold bridges, diamond bezel perfectly hand-engraved with charming rolling patterns, tiny gears lined up together, and slim open-worked black gold hands, that seem to be suspended in the space invented by the transparence of the four sapphire crystals enveloping the case.
-The case is featured in fine 18 carat gold or platinum ribs, with a tonneau-shape and inwardly curved down to provide a feeling of special comfort on the wrist.
+Universally renowned, Golden Bridge watch in its new interpretation exemplifies a fresh design fit for recent cutting-edge technologies.
+Anyone would get fascinated by Corum’s new Golden Bridge collection: baguette-shaped 18-carat gold bridges, diamond bezel perfectly hand-engraved with charming rolling patterns, tiny gears lined up together, and slim open-worked black gold hands, that seem to be suspended in the space invented by the transparence of the four sapphire crystals enveloping the case.
+The case is featured in fine 18-carat gold or platinum ribs, with a tonneau-shape and inwardly curved down to provide a feeling of special comfort on the wrist.

 The watch is powered by the miniature mechanical movement with a variable inertia balance adjustable by means of four 18 carat gold inertia-blocks.
 The movement has been completely redesigned and developed in cooperation with the prominent Swiss manufacturer Vaucher of Fleurier.
-The watch has been supplied by slipping spring winding system and 40 hours power-reserve that make possible to place the winding and time-setting crown at 6 o’clock between the horns of the case.
+The watch has been supplied by a slipping spring winding system and 40 hours power-reserve that makes it possible to place the winding and time-setting crown at 6 o’clock between the horns of the case.
 For just about $30,000, any model chosen from a great variety of Corum watches will bring its owner a lot of glorious victories.